ppy/osu-wiki/news/2026/2026-06-17-project-loved-june-2026.md

 T-T-This map will 🧨*explode*🧨 your mind...

-Legendary mapper [Xarr](https://osu.ppy.sh/users/7262065) makes another return to the loved section with an absolutely stunning take on [Camellia's remix of __PLACEHOLDER_2__USAO - Dynamite__PLACEHOLDER_3__](https://osu.ppy.sh/beatmapsets/1610580#osu).
+Legendary mapper [Xarr](https://osu.ppy.sh/users/7262065) makes another return to the loved section with an absolutely stunning take on [Camellia's remix of USAO - Dynamite](https://osu.ppy.sh/beatmapsets/1610580#osu).
 Lock in for a beautiful journey on this 8★ hyper-intense light tech map that'll keep you engaged throughout your entire playthrough.
 From some incredible visual spacing and overall map visuals, to dynamic rhythm choices and fantastic movement overall, [Xarr](https://osu.ppy.sh/users/7262065) leaves no crumbs as this might just be one of the best high SR maps to do it.

 Yes, this map is absolutely insane.
 Yes, MALISZEWSKI will be getting his #1 with his patented HD.
 Yes, you will vote yes!